RogerWDavis/Drink-Tank/README.md

 * balsamiq
   * wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
 * Python Modules Used

+### Manual Testing System

+To ensure the proper functionality of the application, perform the following manual tests:

+#### 1. User Authentication

+- **Signup:**
+  1. Navigate to the signup page.
+  2. Fill out the required fields, including a profile picture.
+  3. Submit the form and verify that a new user account is created.

+- **Login:**
+  1. Access the login page.
+  2. Enter valid credentials and click the login button.
+  3. Confirm that the user is redirected to their profile page.

+- **Profile Editing:**
+  1. Log in as an existing user.
+  2. Access the profile editing page.
+  3. Modify the user's information and profile picture.
+  4. Save changes and verify that the updated details are reflected on the profile page.

+#### 2. Recipe Management

+- **Add Recipe:**
+  1. Log in as a user.
+  2. Navigate to the "Add Recipe" page.
+  3. Fill out the required fields for a new recipe.
+  4. Confirm that the recipe is added to the user's profile.

+- **Edit Recipe:**
+  1. Log in as the recipe owner.
+  2. Access the recipe editing page.
+  3. Make changes to the recipe details.
+  4. Save changes and verify that the modifications are visible.

+- **Delete Recipe:**
+  1. Log in as the recipe owner.
+  2. Access the recipe deletion page.
+  3. Confirm the deletion and check that the recipe is removed.

+#### 3. Whiskey Articles

+- **Read Articles:**
+  1. Explore the different whiskey articles on the site.
+  2. Confirm that articles are displayed correctly with relevant content.

+#### 4. Responsive Design

+- **Mobile Responsiveness:**
+  1. Access the application from various devices (phone, tablet, desktop).
+  2. Confirm that the layout adjusts appropriately for each screen size.

+#### 5. Image Upload

+- **Profile Picture Upload:**
+  1. During signup, upload a profile picture.
+  2. Verify that the image is saved and displayed on the user's profile.

+#### 6. Static Content

+- **Home Page Content:**
+  1. Check that static content (quotes, features) is displayed correctly on the home page.

+Use these manual tests to ensure the proper functioning and user experience of the application.

 #### Python Modules Used
 * Django Class based views (ListView, UpdateView, DeleteView, CreateView) - Used for the classes to create, read, update and delete